awsdocs/amazon-connect-admin-guide/doc_source/connect-tokyo-region.md

 + **Direct Inward Dialing \(DID\) numbers**—DID numbers are also referred to as local numbers\.
   + 050 prefix numbers\.
   + 03 prefix for numbers in Tokyo\.
 Amazon Connect does not offer phone numbers for other cities in Japan at this time\.

-    To claim a number with a 03, 050, 0120, or 0800 prefix, you must provide documentation to verify that you have a physical address in Tokyo\.
-See the next section for more information\.
 + **Toll Free numbers**
   + 0120 prefix numbers\.
   + 0800 prefix numbers\.

+For both DID and Toll Free: To claim a number with a 03, 050, 0120, or 0800 prefix, you must provide documentation to verify that you have a physical address in Tokyo\.
+See the next section for more information\.

 **Note**
 When you claim a toll free phone number for Amazon Connect, there is no corresponding DID number with a 03 prefix also assigned, as with other toll free numbers in Japan\.
 If you need to use a DID number, you can claim one in Amazon Connect\.